Prazepam: Tolerance, dependence and withdrawal

 Tolerance and dependence can develop with long-term use of prazepam, and upon cessation or reduction in dosage, then a benzodiazepine withdrawal syndrome may occur with symptoms such as tremulousness, dysphoria, psychomotor agitation, tachycardia and sweating.
 In severe cases, hallucinations, psychosis and seizures can occur.
 Withdrawal-related psychosis is generally unresponsive to antipsychotic mediations.
 The risk and severity of the withdrawal syndrome increases the higher the dose and the longer prazepam is taken for.
 Tolerance, dependence and withdrawal problems may be less severe than with other benzodiazepines, such as diazepam.
 It may be because tolerance is slower to develop with prazepam than with other benzodiazepines.
 Abrupt or over-rapid discontinuation of prazepam after long-term use, even at low dosage, may result in a protracted withdrawal syndrome.

 Benzodiazepines can induce serious problems of addiction, which is one of the main reasons for their use being restricted to short-term use.
 A survey in Senegal found that the majority of doctors believed that their training in this area was generally poor.
 It was recommended that national authorities take urgent action regarding the rational use of benzodiazepines.
 Almost one-fifth of doctors ignored prescription guidelines regarding short-term use of benzodiazepines, and almost three-quarters of doctors regarded their training and knowledge of benzodiazepines to be inadequate.
 More training regarding benzodiazepines has been recommended for doctors.

 Contraindications and special caution

 Benzodiazepines require special precaution if used in the elderly, during pregnancy, in children, alcohol or drug-dependent individuals and individuals with comorbid psychiatric disorders.

 Mechanism of action

-Prazepam exerts its therapeutic effects primarily via modulating the benzodiazepine receptor which in turn enhances GABA function in the brain.
+Prazepam exerts its therapeutic effects primarily via modulating the benzodiazepine site which in turn enhances GABA function in the brain.
 Prazepam like other benzodiazepines has anticonvulsant properties, but its anticonvulsant properties are not as potent as other benzodiazepines when tested in animal studies.